 How do you make a single phone that pleases everyone?
 OnePlus seems to think that you can’t.
 A few months after announcing their OnePlus Two “flagship killer”, OnePlus released the OnePlus X, a smaller, cheaper device with some pretty major differences from the Two.

 So the X is kind of a like a sequel to the OnePlus One (which we loved, even compared to other great phones), but taken in another direction.
 Whereas the Two will satisfy the tech-obsessed phablet-lovers out there, the X is for the average consumer who isn’t obsessed with specs but still wants a solid, affordable device.

 And honestly, I’m impressed.
-Let’s take a look at everything this smartphone has to offer; and at the end of this review you can win the OnePlus X for yourself!
+Let’s take a look at everything this smartphone has to offer.

 - Price: $250 (Invite currently needed to purchase)